-Samantha Steinfeld is currently pursuing a Master’s degree in Clinical Mental Health Counseling at the College of William & Mary.
-She will graduate in the spring of 2022, at which time she will become a Licensed Graduate Professional Counselor (LGPC).
-Samantha has specific interest and expertise working with youth and young adults in areas including exploration of gender and sexual orientation, healthy sexuality, identity development and integration, and religious trauma and sexuality.
+Samantha has specific interest and expertise working with youth, young adults, and couples in areas including exploration of gender and sexual orientation, healthy relationship development, identity development and integration, and positive sexuality.
 She also works with people with chronic illnesses, including chronic pain.

-Before coming to The Imago Center, Samantha completed her practicum experience at Sasha Bruce Youthwork, where she provided clinical counseling at a community-based residential facility for youth who were in the custody of the DC Department of Youth Rehabilitation Services.
-While there, Samantha used a therapy rooted in an affirmative, non-judgemental, and open approach that emphasized the core competencies of each individual client.
+Before coming to The Imago Center, Samantha worked at Sasha Bruce Youthwork, where she provided clinical counseling at a community-based residential facility for youth who were in the custody of the DC Department of Youth Rehabilitation Services.
+While there, Samantha used a therapy rooted in radical acceptance, affirmation, and non-judgment that emphasized the core competencies of each individual client.